Cannabis / Marijuana

 Could you avoid it?
 Could you use less?

 For some people it may be particularly beneficial to avoid cannabis or minimise use.
 People who start smoking in their teens may be more likely to suffer harms, and more likely to establish lasting habits of cannabis use.
 People who have ever had a psychotic episode or schizophrenia, or with close relatives who have, may be at greater risk of worsening their mental health.

 Anyone who has suffered panic attacks or anxiety, or is concerned about keeping in control of their thoughts and feelings might be more likely to find the effects of cannabis distressing.

 The drug affects everyone differently.
-If you find that cannabis brings on strong hallucinatory distortions of reality (for example making you hear voices), become paranoid or have delusional thoughts, you are probably one of the people at higher risk from cannabis' very unpleasant or harmful effects.
+If you find that cannabis brings on strong hallucinatory distortions of reality (for example making you hear voices), if you become paranoid or have delusional thoughts, you are probably one of the people at higher risk from cannabis's more unpleasant or harmful effects.
 If you have a horrible experience using cannabis, the chances are high that this will happen again, or get worse in future if you carry on using.

 What are you using, how are you using it?

-Evidence is emerging that types of cannabis, (such as the herbal cannabis commonly called 'skunk') which are strong but contain little or no CBD, may be more likely than other types of cannabis to be associated with harmful and unpleasant effects on mental health.
+Evidence is emerging that types of cannabis, (such as some of the herbal cannabis commonly nicknamed 'skunk') which are strong but contain little or no CBD, may be more likely than other types of cannabis to be associated with harmful and unpleasant effects on mental health.
 If you are able to choose what you use, this choice could be an opportunity to minimise the risks.